 Benefits of Isopropyl Myristate For Skin

-Softens the skin: As an emollient, it also helps soften and smooth dry skin, which is why this is a choice ingredient for those with dry or flaky skin.
+- Softens the skin: As an emollient, it helps soften and smooth dry skin, which is why this is a choice ingredient for those with dry or flaky skin.

-Enhances the penetration of other ingredients: The exact mechanism by which this works isn't fully clear, but it's thought that isopropyl myristate changes the structure of the stratum corneum, the most external layer of the skin, making it easier for active ingredients to absorb, explains Belkin.
+- Enhances the penetration of other ingredients: According to Belkin, the exact mechanism by which this works isn't fully clear, but it's thought that isopropyl myristate changes the structure of the stratum corneum, the most external layer of the skin, making it easier for active ingredients to absorb.
 In turn, this can make the skincare you're using more effective.

 Side Effects of Isopropyl Myristate

 There's one big caveat with this ingredient: "The one documented drawback to isopropyl myristate is that it can clog pores," notes Solomon.
 Translation: Those with acne or who are prone to breakouts should steer clear.
 And while it's generally a good thing that it enhances penetration of other ingredients, this can also prove to be a double-edged sword.
 "Because it is a penetration enhancer, it may make irritation from other active ingredients more common," cautions Belkin.
-He also points out that those with rosacea or particularly sensitive skin should be extra cautious about formulas that contain isopropyl myristate along with powerful actives that can be irritating to begin with, such as retinoids and acids.
-And, as with any other ingredients, there's also a risk of allergic reaction.
+He also points out that those with rosacea or particularly sensitive skin should be extra cautious about formulas that contain isopropyl myristate along with powerful actives that may be irritating to begin with, such as retinoids and acids.
+And, as with any other ingredients and products, you should patch test in case of an allergy.